mhemeryck/mhemeryck.github.io/_posts/2021-07-20-home_automation_hardware.md

 ![unipi module]

-Considering the hardware platform, I think the unipi platform provides a number of advantages I couldn't find with other vendors:
+Considering the hardware platform, I think the unipi platform provides a number of **advantages** I couldn't find with other vendors:

 - **open platform**: the main controller board is a raspberry pi 3B+, meaning you can run any software on it you would want.
 - **software support**: next to the open platform, they also provide open source OS images as well as software libraries to extend yourself.
 - **local**: obviously, it runs from my local network inside of my home.
-- **wired**: the I/O interfaces use standard voltages, for instance the power supply to the unit uses 24V, the digital inputs use 24V, the relay outputs can switch 240V, ...
+- **wired**: the I/O interfaces use standard voltages, for instance the power supply to the unit uses 24V, the digital inputs use 24V, the relay outputs can switch 240V[^2], ...
-- **form factor**: the modules come in form factors of 4, 8 and 12 DIN rail modules and fit nicely on a DIN rail in the electric cabinet.
+- **form factor**: the modules come in form factors of 4, 8 and 12 DIN rail modules and fit nicely on a household DIN rail in the electric cabinet.
 - **wiring connectors**: related to the form factor, it is quite easy to connect a large amount of I/O in a relatively small space.
 - **low cost**: the units themselves do not come that cheap, but calculated as a _cost per I/O_, they are quite OK compared to other solutions like industrial PLCs
 - **community**: while working on the units and my own custom software, I would often reach out to the [unipi community forum].
 They often reply quite quickly and have been a great help!